erciomunoz/academic-kickstart-1/content/authors/admin/_index.md

 Hi, thank you for visiting my website!

-I am Ph.D. candidate in economics at CUNY Graduate Center writing my dissertation under the supervision of Nuria Rodriguez-Planas and Wim Vijverberg.
+I am a Ph.D. candidate in economics at CUNY Graduate Center writing my dissertation under the supervision of Nuria Rodriguez-Planas and Wim Vijverberg.
 In addition, I am Cyberlearning fellow at Baruch College, research associate at the Stone Center on Socio-Economic Inequality (since 2018), and consultant at the Development Economics Research Group (Poverty and Inequality) of the World Bank (at the Bank since 2018 and DECPI since 2019).

 I have more than seven years of work experience.
 I have worked at the Central Bank of Chile, the Inter-American Development Bank, and the World Bank.